ihatemodels/linuxsetup/arch/README.md

 #### Partitions and File-system

 - sda is the first located disk in you system.
 If you have more than one disk execute the commands below carefully.
-Your best friend is the lsblk utility.
+Check the lsblk utility.

 > [lsblk man page](http://man7.org/linux/man-pages/man8/lsblk.8.html)